nyu-ossd-s20/project-evaluation/gatsby_evaluation_02.md

 ## Code Base

-1. What is the primary programming language in the project?
+1. What is the primary programming language in the project? <br>
 	Javascript

 1. What is the development environment? <br>
-	Node.js
+	Node.js, Git, and Gatsby CLI.

 1. Are there instructions for how to download, build, and install?
 How easy is it to find them?
 Do they seem easy (relatively speaking) to follow? <br>